-Lately there has been an evolution in the way NHL coaches pull their goalies.
+In recent years there has been an evolution in the way NHL coaches pull their goalies.
 Goalies are now being pulled much earlier in games than they used to be.
 There has been no revolutionary change, however.
-Goalies are still being pulled at the very end of games, and once pulled they tend to stay pulled until a goal is scored or there is a face-off outside of the offensive zone.
+Goalies are still being pulled at the very end of games.
+Once pulled, they tend to stay pulled until a goal is scored or there is a face-off outside of the offensive zone.

 This begs the question of whether any radical change to the strategy of goalie-pulling could still be worth trying.
 Here are two such ideas:

-- Pull earlier than usual to take advantage of exhausted opponents stuck on a very long shift
+- Pull earlier than usual in order to take advantage of exhausted opponents stuck on a very long shift

-The risk/reward ratio of pulling a goalie might be much more favourable when an opposing team’s players are exhausted from being stuck on the ice in the middle of an especially long shift.
+The risk/reward ratio of pulling a goalie might be far more favourable when an opposing team’s players are exhausted from being stuck on the ice in the middle of an especially long shift.

-There are four reasons this may be the case:
+There are five reasons this may be the case:

 First, the ability of players to score into an empty net will decrease when they are exhausted.